FittraSyaifullah/Logiclab/project-manifest.md

 # Project Manifest: Buildables (Overhaul)

 ## Project Overview
-Buildables is an AI-powered product creation platform that allows non-technical users to build hardware or software prototypes, run business analysis, and generate 3D visualizations or working demo apps without coding.
-The platform integrates multiple APIs including adamcad for 3D modeling, Perplexity/SONAR for business analysis, v0 for software generation, Stripe for payments, and Supabase for authentication and data persistence.
+Buildables is an AI-powered product creation platform that allows non-technical users to build hardware prototypes and generate 3D visualizations without coding.
+The platform integrates Supabase for authentication and data persistence, and uses v0 only during signup to create an initial project ID.

 ## Architecture
 - **Frontend**: Next.js 15.5.3 with TypeScript, Tailwind CSS, and shadcn/ui components